This Is Schizoid Affective Bipolar Disorder…

 For the rest of Oriah’s powerful, to the bone and straight to the heart realism, go here.

 If we do not test ourselves when life is good, plush for ourselves, and push our abilities our kind empathy, understanding, and what we can manage and gladly give, then how can we ever truthfully know how much our proactive help matters?
 How much does our charitable action count?
 How much does our voice count to help make other’s lives easier, happier in a purely humane way?
 It takes so much more to join the disadvantaged… raw in person and heart than simply saying words or writing a check.
-Joining all of humanity, the worst, the most unfortunate is where the most profound, deepest fulfillment of live is discovered.
-The alternative is a planet of unfeeling, insensitive, self-absorbed, non-humanity, as the song aptly describes…
+Joining all of humanity, the worst, the most unfortunate is where the most profound, deepest fulfillment of living is discovered.
+The alternative is a planet of unfeeling, insensitive, self-absorbed, non-humanity, as this song aptly describes…

 ————